reputage/didery/docs/frontend/frontend-design.rst

 3. Testing
 ----------

 Testing uses the ospec framework.
-Unit tests are written in Python.
-They are compiled into Javascript using Transcrypt.
 Excess generated files are removed by the clean\_tests.js file.
 To both compile and clean the frontend tests, an npm script can be run using the following commands:

 ::